Leighm0/WallpaperWizard/README.md

 # WallpaperWizard
 Control4 Driver to programmatically change the Wallpaper of room(s) in the UI

-Supported Actions:
+Key Factors:
-- Multiple room selections
+- Multiple Room Selections are possible to change wallpaper on several rooms at once
 - Custom Wallpapers need to be uploaded to your Controller under "media\wallpaper\onscreen\custom" from it's Network Share

 Example Programmning Action: